flavienbwk/awesome-llm-devops/README.md

 ### Quality assurance (QA)

+- [ ] Check code readability and typos
 - [ ] Check for valid commit messages (format and relevance)
 - [ ] Check for valid issues (format and relevance)
 - [ ] Check for code best practices